Kidswatter/Kidsybot/Installation-guide-for-Docker.md

 ## Step 1: Preparation

 The only requirement is that you have [Docker](https://docs.docker.com/mac/) installed.
-You do not require anything else
+You do not require anything else.
+You do not need to build the image yourself as it is available on [Docker Hub](https://hub.docker.com/r/sidesplitter/musicbot/)!

 ## Step 2: Installation